glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 ---
 class: title
-## "So how do I use this thing?"
+# 🐚💪

 ???

-but how do I use the shell

-First things first.
-For an SQL dev, the first thing they normally do in a foreign system is
+the shell is pretty powerful, but you need to understand how to call django and ORM commands in order to use it.

 ---

 class: title
+# 🤔

+???

+but would I, a database nerd, interact with it?

+First thing I'd want to do in any new system
+---
+class: title
 ## Finding all tables

+???

+I want to know what I'm working with.
 ---
 ### Finding all tables